shifterbit/fraymakers-api-docs/docs/hscript/MakingUseOfPorts.md

 ```

 Now, this code probably works fine for but consider the following:
 - What if we had to less than 4 players.

-well, the code would break, because we'd get a null access error for player3 or player4 because those would be `null`, and calling getScore() on `null` would cause an error.
+Well, the code would break, because we'd get a null access error for player3 or player4 because those would be `null`, and calling getScore() on `null` would cause an error.
 One approach would be to have 1 version of the function for each number of players, or a massive switch statement based on the player count, but now we'd effectively be writing
 the same code about 3 different times, if we want to make changes?, gotta do them 3 different times as well.
 Roughly Speaking it would look like this: